Garrett Cooper Player Props: Marlins vs. Blue Jays

-On Monday, Garrett Cooper (.182 batting average in his past 10 games, with two home runs, two walks and four RBI) and the Miami Marlins face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Tuesday, Garrett Cooper (.235 batting average in his past 10 games, with two home runs, two walks and five RBI) and the Miami Marlins play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
 First pitch is at 6:40 PM ET.

 Garrett Cooper Game Info & Props vs. the Blue Jays